Post image

 COVID has made remote work more common and widely accepted than ever.
 There’s no reason skilled workers can’t combine high-tech work with a low cost of living—and no commute!
 Picture your contented employees basking in the sun on the porch of their renovated 19th-century farmhouse as they create code or design graphics.
 What’s not to love?
 Well, there are some cons to consider.
 For one, many rural areas lack fast, reliable internet.

 Workers may find themselves without appropriate bandwidth for video meetings and the work they need to perform.
-Also cost-reduction may not be as marked as it is with offshoring or the next trend we’ll discuss: nearshoring.
+Also, cost reduction may not be as marked as it is with offshoring, or the next trend we’ll discuss is nearshoring.

 • Shared or well-overlapped time zones and workdays

-• Travel options that are less costly and difficult than for offshore options
+• Travel options that are less costly and difficult than offshore options

 • Improved cultural integration with the existing core team